DevFx16/click-to-zoom/readme.md

-# obs-click-to-zoom
+# click-to-zoom

 > **Forked from [BlankSourceCode/obs-zoom-to-mouse](https://github.com/BlankSourceCode/obs-zoom-to-mouse)**
 >
 > This project is a variant of the original OBS Zoom-to-Mouse script by BlankSourceCode.
 Full credit for the core implementation and concept goes to the original author.
-This fork is called **obs-click-to-zoom** to reflect its focus on click/keyboard hotkey-based zooming and modernized documentation.
+This fork is called **click-to-zoom** to reflect its focus on click/keyboard hotkey-based zooming and modernized documentation.

 ---

-## What is obs-click-to-zoom?
+## What is click-to-zoom?

-**obs-click-to-zoom** is an OBS Lua script that lets you smoothly zoom in on a display capture source, centering the zoom on your mouse position.
+**click-to-zoom** is an OBS Lua script that lets you smoothly zoom in on a display capture source, centering the zoom on your mouse position.
 It is ideal for tutorials, code walkthroughs, or any scenario where you want to highlight a part of your screen in real time.
 Zooming is triggered by a hotkey ("click to zoom"), and the script can optionally follow your mouse as you move.

 - **Platform support:** Windows, Linux, and Mac
 - **Smooth animation:** Zoom in/out with customizable speed